Haag am Hausruck

 Haag am Hausruck is a municipality in the district of Grieskirchen in the Austrian state of Upper Austria.
-It is home to many great European buildings as well as its own Castle.
+It is home to many historic buildings as well as its own castle.
 Haag (for short) is located right next to a very large and scenic forest.

+Starhemberg Castle (Haag am Hausruck) is a Renaissance-style fortress first mentioned in 1246 AD, situated west of the marketplace.
+The 16th-century complex, owned by DI Hatschek, served as a military hospital in the early 20th century and a transit camp for refugees in World War II.
+Today, it houses the Haager Heimatstuben with exhibits on agriculture, mining, crafts, trade, and castle graphics.

+Luisenhöhe, the local mountain, features an Adventure Mountain Railway, a summer toboggan run (currently idle), and attractions like the "Path of the Senses" trail, an observation tower, a forest school, and a high ropes course.
+The annual events in Haag am Hausruck include the Kirtag, horse market, Country Festival, Castle Concert, and Beer Wagon Race.
+The Catholic Parish Church, altered in the 17th century, is dedicated to St. Vitus.

 Geography

 Haag lies in the Hausruckviertel.
 About 88 percent of the municipality is farmland, and 2 percent is urban.